camelaissani/loca/README.md

 # :warning: DEPRECATED :warning:

-This repository will be soon deprecated in favor of [MicroRealEstate](https://github.com/microrealestate/microrealestate).
+This repository is deprecated in favor of [MicroRealEstate](https://github.com/microrealestate/microrealestate).

 The new version uses latest stack on the front-end (NextJS, ReactJS, MobX).
 The split between front and back-end code is more obvious and the UI has been fully rewritten.